LOADING ...

 Nearer he came and nearer! her was like a light!

-Then her finger in the moonlight,
+her finger moved in the moonlight,

 Her musket the moonlight,